rockwithtrickz/EncryptDecryptWidget/README.md

 **Usage (encrypt):**

-1. Write text you want to encrypt and cut it.
+1. Write text you want to encrypt and copy/cut it.
 2. Tap Encrypt to encrypt text (app gets string from the clipboard).
-3. Paste encrypted text.
+3. Paste somewhere encrypted text.

 **Check (decrypt):**